Microsoft Defender vs. Bitdefender 2024: Which Does It Better?

 Winner: Bitdefender.
 Bitdefender’s included features appeal to a broader audience than Microsoft Defender, which focuses mostly on offering Microsoft-specific products.

-Third-party testing is essential for making sure antivirus software works the way it claims to work.
+Third-party testing is essential for making sure security software works the way it claims to work.
 We use AV-TEST, which is one of the most reputable third-party testing sites in the business.
 AV-TEST puts security products through rigorous testing for threat detection and malware detection as well as system performance and usability to make sure even the newest threats are blocked.

 Microsoft Defender vs. Bitdefender malware protection scores